alielw/APS-NGS-day1-PM/README.md

 There are a number of different programs that can be used to align RNA-seq reads to a reference genome.
 There are two types of aligners: Splice-unaware and Splice-aware.
 Splice-unaware aligners are not aware of exon/intron junctions and are therefore only appropriate for mapping to a transcriptome.
 Splice-aware aligners map reads over exon/intro junctions and are appropriate for aligning reads to a genome reference.
 This is an important point to consider when choosing an aligner and why it is necessary to use different programs for RNA- versus DNA-seq data.

 Potential aligners include [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml), [STAR](https://github.com/alexdobin/STAR) and [Tophat2](https://ccb.jhu.edu/software/tophat/index.shtml).
-We will be using Tophat2 in this practical as it is a standard, widely used approach for Illumina data.
-However, HISAT2 is the next generation of spliced aligner from the same research group that developed TopHat and has considerable advantages in terms of speed and memory requirements.
+We will be using HISAT2.
+This is the next generation of spliced aligner from the same research group that developed TopHat and has considerable advantages in terms of speed and memory requirements.
 When choosing an aligner appropriate to your study, it is useful to refer to the numerous studies that compare performance statistics across programs (eg [PeerJ review](https://peerj.com/preprints/27283/), [PLoS One review](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0190152)).
 The blog [RNA-Seq Blog](https://www.rna-seqblog.com/review-of-rna-seq-data-analysis-tools/) is a valuable resource.

 ---

 ## 1. Prepare reference genome

-Prepare the reference genome before mapping RNA-seq reads with [Bowtie2](http://bowtie-bio.sourceforge.net/tutorial.shtml)
+Prepare the reference genome before mapping RNA-seq reads with [HISAT2](https://ccb.jhu.edu/software/hisat2/manual.shtml)

-* **Tophat2 index**
+* **HISAT2 index**

-        >bowtie2-build reference_genome.fa reference_genome_db
+        >hisat2-build -f reference_genome.fa reference_genome_db

-This command indexes the reference genome fasta file and outputs six files: .1.bt2  .2.bt2  .3.bt2  .4.bt2  .rev.1.bt2  .rev.2.bt2.
+This command indexes the reference genome fasta file and outputs six files: .1.ht2  .2.ht2  .3.ht2  .4.ht2  .5.ht2  .6.ht2 ...
 These files constitute the index.

 ## a.
 PRACTICAL ACTIVITY